-Figure A: Emissions by sector in the business-as-planned scenario
+Figure 3: Emissions by sector in the business-as-planned scenario

-By 2050, buildings make up 41% of overall community emissions.
+By 2050, as shown in Figure 3, above, buildings make up 41% of overall community emissions.
 These decreases in emissions in the building sector are largely due to a decrease in the grid electricity factor, meaning electricity is coming from cleaner sources than it was in 2018.